Indiana Survey Guide

 How much does a land survey cost in Indiana?

-A straightforward Indiana residential boundary or property survey commonly costs about $500 to $1,500.
-Rural acreage, wooded land, topo, ALTA, floodplain, and dispute work can cost more.
+A straightforward Indiana residential boundary or property survey commonly costs $500 to $1,500.
+Rural acreage, wooded land, topo, ALTA/NSPS, floodplain, split, and dispute work can cost more.

 Why do rural Indiana surveys cost more?